juliachristensen/PS239T_Fall2019/02_unix-bash-git/01_unix.md

 ### Unix

-UNIX is an operating system which was first developed in the 1960s, and has been under constant development ever since.
+UNIX is an operating system which was first developed by AT & T employees at Bell Labs (1969-1971).
+Bell Labs canceled the project (MULTICS) but was continued by the employees worked in a smaller scale.
+The new project was named UNICS (Uniplexed Information and Computation System) and then renamed UNIX.
+Due to [the anti-trust issue](https://en.wikipedia.org/wiki/Breakup_of_the_Bell_System), AT & T gave away UNIX in 1975.
+Berkeley is one of the main places where UNIX was developed.
+[The Berkeley Software Distribution](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution), one of the branches of UNIX, came out it 1977.

+From Mac OS X to Linux, many of current operation systems are some versions of UNIX.

+For more information on the history of UNIX, see [this link](https://docs.google.com/presentation/d/1kKt9V6rom55hU6SJ2_3nGluobjtScptlnJV9YFe6Jz4/pub?start=false&loop=false&delayms=3000&slide=id.g163c5ae2ce_0_17).

 ![Unix history](https://upload.wikimedia.org/wikipedia/commons/thumb/7/77/Unix_history-simple.svg/1200px-Unix_history-simple.svg.png)